vitorjaguat/react-notes/README.md

 However, in Next.js, we have two forms of pre-rendering:

-1. Static Site Generation (SSG): good for static websites
+1. Static Site Generation (SSG): good for static websites, or dynamic websites whose database won't change multiple times per second => here, the webpages are pre-rendered on the build process
-2. Server-side Rendering
+2. Server-side Rendering: good for webapps whose database change everytime (dynamic websites) => here, the pages are rendered by the srever every time there is a request for that page

 In a static website, we can configure the app to serve pages that are pre-rendered via static generation.
 We do that by exporting the async function `getStaticProps()` in our pages.

-The code that will run in that function (usually fetching data and handling this data) will only run during the `building process` of our pages, ie, this code won`t be stored in our client-side app.
+The code that will run in that function (usually fetching data and handling this data) will only run during the `building process` of our pages, ie, this code won't be stored in our client-side app.

 `getStaticProps()` must return an object that contains a props object.
 That props object will be the props of that particular page.

-Alternatively, a plain React app would use useEffect withou dependencies to fetch the data from a server.
+Alternatively, a plain React app would use useEffect without dependencies to fetch the data from a server.
 But this would result in an 'empty' source code, not good for search-engine purposes.

 ```js
 export default function HomePage(props) {